agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/objects/lesson.md

 obj.sum(); // 3
 ```

+Variables and functions defined on the object are called object members.
+Functions defined on the
+object are called methods.

-Object members have a visibility associated with them:
+Each object member has a visibility associated with it:

 - `private` - the member is only accessible from within the object.
 - `public` - the member is accessible from outside the object.